Voicemail Number for O2

 901

-Dial 901 from your O2 handset to access voicemail.
+Dial 901 from your O2 handset to access voicemail — it is free to call.
 If calling from another phone, dial your own O2 mobile number and press * when the greeting plays.

-The voicemail number for O2 is 901 on all O2 pay-monthly, pay-as-you-go, and business contract handsets.
-The same short-code works on O2-powered MVNOs such as giffgaff.
-Tesco Mobile — also on the O2 network — uses 222 instead.
+The voicemail number O2 provides is 901 on all O2 pay-monthly, pay-as-you-go, and business contract handsets.
+The same short-code works across O2-powered MVNOs such as giffgaff.
+Tesco Mobile — also carried on the O2 network — uses a different short-code: 222.

 How to Access O2 Voicemail From a Different Phone

 There are times — particularly in a business setting — when you cannot reach your O2 handset but still need to retrieve messages.
-Here is how to check the voicemail number for O2 remotely:
+Rather than dialling the standard voicemail number O2 provides (901), you can access your mailbox remotely from any landline or mobile:

 - From any landline or mobile, dial your full O2 number (e.g. 07XXX XXXXXX).